nostrumbiodiscovery/pele_platform/docs/build_docs/source/documentation/index.rst

 Carbon-alpha constraints
 +++++++++++++++++++++++++

-The platform provides the users with several different levels of constraining the alpha carbons of the protein backbone with varying spring constants and intervals:
+Each package in the platform has its own predefined constraint parameters which are likely to be the best choice in each type of study.
+However, the platform provides the users with several different levels of constraining the alpha carbons of the protein backbone with varying spring constants and intervals:

 - **level 0** - no constraints